dArignac/jira-tools/README.md

         * checks if the issue's key matches any of the issue keys given in `value` (`list` of `string`)
       * `status_in`
         * check if the status matches the given status value list in `value` (`list` of `string`)
+      * `field_value`
+        * checks if a particular field has a value
+        * the implementation separates between the different types of values, as there can be single or multiple values for a field
+        * the `value` has to be an object with the following keys
+          * `field` - name of the field to compare
+          * `value` - the value to match
+          * `field_type` - what kind the field is, currently only supported is `list` for a field that can have a list of values
 * `layout` (`object`) to define the layout which will be used instead of the default layout
   * same keys as in `layout`.`defaults` can be defined